davewsmith/toydeploy/NOTES.md

 since pulling from HEAD is the point at the moment.
 Eventually, provisioning will pull from a release tag.
 Best practice is to call the playbooks folder `playbooks`, so adopting that.

+Getting database (SQLite3) support in was a bit of a slog, but it's in and working with migrations.
+There's probably some way of detecting whether a migration actuall did anything, but I'll leave that for another day.

+Next up, split up main.yml into pieces.
+I like the idea of separating provision from deploy.
+I like the idea starting to support a separate database server, but that may be getting too far ahead of things.